Legal Heir, Succession Certificate, and Surviving Member Apostille: The Three Mistakes Even Apostille Agents Make

 SMC is not a substitute for LHC.
 Surviving Member Certificate is issued by the Tahsildar or Municipal Corporation and is faster than an LHC.
 Families sometimes apostille SMC instead of LHC to save time.
 The problem is that foreign banks, probate offices, and registrars usually reject SMC for inheritance claims even when properly apostilled.
 SMC has weaker legal status than LHC under Indian law and foreign receiving authorities have learned to ask specifically for LHC or Succession Certificate.
 Do not waste an apostille on SMC unless your destination authority specifically accepts it by name.

 The Will itself cannot be apostilled directly.
 Wills are private documents under Hague Convention practice.
 The court-issued Probate order on the Will is the public document.
 Apostille goes on the Probate order, not on the Will.
 A standalone Will sent to MEA for apostille will be rejected.
-The full path for inheritance via Will is: Indian probate court issues Probate order, certified copy from Court Registrar, then MEA apostille.
+For inheritance via Will: Indian probate court issues a Probate order, you obtain a certified copy from the Court Registrar, then MEA apostille goes on that certified copy.

-When a family contacts us about an inheritance file for abroad, we ask which document was issued, who issued it (Tahsildar or court), in what language, and what the destination authority asked for.
-We then map the chain: pre-attestation route, translation language, apostille or embassy attestation, destination-side sworn translation.
+When a family contacts us about an inheritance matter abroad, we ask which document was issued, who issued it (Tahsildar or court), in what language, and what the destination authority asked for.
+We then map the steps: pre-attestation, translation language, apostille or embassy attestation, destination-side sworn translation.
 We share photos and videos at each step.

-If a previous agency handled it wrong (Chamber of Commerce route, SDM route on a court document, apostille without bundled translation), we tell the family plainly what went wrong, what can be salvaged from the existing work, and what has to be redone.
-Sometimes the original document can be re-routed through the correct chain.
+If a previous agency handled it wrong (Chamber of Commerce on a personal document, SDM on a court document, apostille without bundled translation), we tell the family plainly what went wrong, what can be salvaged, and what has to be redone.
+Sometimes the original document can be re-processed through the correct steps.
 Sometimes a fresh LHC or fresh certified copy from the issuing authority is needed.

-If you are starting an inheritance or family-claim file for abroad, message us on WhatsApp or the contact form with the document scan, the destination country, and the receiving authority's email or checklist.
-We will tell you which chain applies, in plain words, before you spend on the wrong one.
+If you are starting an inheritance or family-claim matter for abroad, message us on WhatsApp or the contact form with the document scan, the destination country, and the receiving authority's email or checklist.
+We will tell you which steps apply, in plain words, before you spend on the wrong one.

 For related reading, see our Apostille vs Attestation guide for the conceptual difference, our apostille freshness guide for the 3 to 12 month rule on inheritance documents at foreign banks, and our PCC apostille guide for the related visa-side document.